arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-20-earth-circumference.markdown

     </tbody>
 </table>

-Since we can find out these distances using regular measurement techniques, we can thus find out $$ \theta $$.
+Note that these lengths are to be calculated nearly at the same time because with time the lengths of the shadows will change because of change in apparent position of Sun.
+Since we have all the ingredients we can now find out $$ \theta $$.

-Now will do some extrapolation.
+Now time for some extrapolation.
 If you observe the figure above, it is clear that an angle measuring $$ \theta $$ at the center of the Earth spans a distance $$ l(XZ) $$ at its circumference, which is nothing but the distance between two poles.
 So we can say that the circumference will be equal to the distance spanned when $$ \theta = 360^{o} $$.

 > $$
     \frac{360^{o}}{\theta} = \frac{Circumference}{l(XZ)} \\